jundalisay/sp/content/en/research/countries/us/mandate/section-3/chapter-19.md

 Americans prefer.
 Doing so would keep transportation decisions out of the hands of bureaucrats in Washington, D.C., who are far removed from local problems and preferences.

-long-term maintenance costs.
-At a bare minimum, the number of grants should be consolidated.

 DOT would also reduce unnecessary burdens by returning to the Trump Admin- istration’s “rule on rules” approach to regulations, implemented in late 2019 as RIN